pawelz188/ESPEasy/docs/source/Rules/Rules.rst

 * ``round(x)`` Rounds to the nearest integer, but rounds halfway cases away from zero (instead of to the nearest even integer).
 * ``^`` The caret is used as the exponentiation operator for calculating the value of x to the power of y (x\ :sup:`y`).

+* ``map(x,lowFrom,highFrom,lowTo,highTo)`` Maps value x in the lowFrom/highFrom range to lowTo/highTo values.
+Uses the Arduino map() function.
+Uses Integer values only!
+See examples below.

 Rules example:

 .. code-block:: none